brianstrand-brt/pytorch_active_learning/README.md

 `python active_learning_basics.py`

 When you run the software, you will be prompted to classify news headlines as being disaster-related or not.
-The prompt will also tell you give you the option to see a precise definitions for what constitutes "disaster-related".
+The prompt will also give you the option to see a precise definitions for what constitutes "disaster-related".
 You can also read those definitions in the code in the `detailed_instructions` variable: https://github.com/rmunro/pytorch_active_learning/blob/master/active_learning_basics.py

 After you have classified (annotated) enough data for evaluation and to begin training, you will see that machine learning models now train after each iteration of annotation, reporting the accuracy on your held-out evaluation data as F-Scores and AUC.